nion-software/nionswift/docs/user_interface.rst

 Notifications
 =============
-.. displays notifications, must be dismissed, global

-The Notification dialog allows you to see notifications about errors and other important information that occurs while running the software.
+The Notification dialog (:menuselection:`File --> Notifications...`) allows you to see notifications about errors and other important information that occurs while running the software.

 The dialog will open automatically in the last location if a notification occurs.
 You must dismiss the notification and close the dialog.